 At the age of 20 he moved to England and starting dancing with Leah Rolfe.
-Together they have been finalists at the British National and UK Closed Championships since 2013 and in 2016 we were placed second, that year they also made the semi-final of the European Championships.
+Together they have been finalists at the British National and UK Closed Championships since 2013 and in 2016 were placed second, that year they also made the semi-final of the European Championships.
 Their success continued in 2017 reaching the final of the UK Open Rising Star Latin American Championships.

-In 2014 they entered BRITAIN`S GOT TALENT with a superb group called KINGS & QUEENS, we were very happy to make the live shows on ITV.
+In 2014 they entered BRITAIN`S GOT TALENT with a superb group called KINGS & QUEENS making the live shows on ITV.

 Gillian began performing Ballet at the age of two, extending her repertoire over the years to Tap, Modern and all other solo dance genres.